Advertisement

 Heavy Rigid (HR)

-Three or more axles, higher payload, ideal for construction materials, large appliances, or multi-stop retail deliveries.
+Three or more axles, higher payload, ideal for construction materials and large appliances.

 Semi-Trailer (HC)